Playgol: learning programs through play: Experiments

 \subsection{String transformations}

 Our first experiment tested the null hypotheses in a controlled experimental setting.
 We now see whether playing can improve learning performance on `real-world' string transformations.

 \paragraph{Materials} We use 94 real-word string transformation tasks.
+Our dataset is based on the dataset from \cite{mugg:metabias}, which in turn is based on \cite{gulwani:flashfill}.
+We augmented the dataset with more manually created tasks, taken from a variety of sources (such as stackoverflow, excel forums, etc).
 Each task has 10 examples.
 Each example is an atom of the form $f(x,y)$ where $f$ is the task name and $x$ and $y$ are input and output strings respectively.
 Figure \ref{fig:string-prob} shows three examples for the build task \tw{build\_95}, where the goal is to learn a program that extracts the first three letters of the month name and makes them uppercase.

-In the build stage we use the real-word tasks.
-In the play stage, \name{} samples play tasks from the instance space formed of random string transformations.
-The play tasks are formed from an alphabet with 80 symbols, including the letters a-z, A-Z, the numbers 0-9, and punctuation symbols ($<$,$>$,+,-,\_,etc).
-To generate a play task we use the procedure: